wang-chen/git/README.md

       git clone https://github.com/wang-chen/git.git
       cd git
       ./install.sh && bash
+## Platform
+### Linux

+   You may install directly.

+### MacOS

+   MacOS Catalina and after: You need to change to bash shell following [this link](https://support.apple.com/en-us/HT208050).

+   Earlier version: install directly.

 ## What you get:

-  1, The command enviorment will be short.
+  1, Command auto completion and its enviorment will be short.

   2, When you change directory to a git repo, it will show your current branch.